Furman Hall 222

 Ph.D., John Hopkins University

-I love cities, fiction and film, separately and combined.
-My research revolves around the interplay of place and identify, specifically, the intersections of literature and film with architecture and urban studies.
-In Italo Calvino’s Architecture of Lightness: The Utopian Imagination in an Age of Urban Crisis (Routhedge, 2011), I revealed Calvino’s sustained dialogue with architects and urban planners in the 1960s and 70s.
+I love cities, fiction, and film, separately and combined.
+My research revolves around the interplay of place and identity, specifically, the intersections of literature and film with architecture and urban studies.
+In Italo Calvino’s Architecture of Lightness: The Utopian Imagination in an Age of Urban Crisis (Routledge, 2011), I revealed Calvino’s sustained dialogue with architects and urban planners in the 1960s and 70s.

 “Senza raccontarli i luoghi non esistono”: Il GRA di Roma tra urbanistica e transmedia storytelling.”
 Forum Italicum: A Journal of Italian Studies.
 May 2016 50: 194-221, first published on March 21, 2016

 “Italia plurale: orgoglio e pregiudizio, o Giorgio Diritti, Il vento fa il suo giro.”
 L’altro e l’altrove nella cultura contemporanea.
 Cuneo: Nerosubianco Edizioni.
 Ed.
-Fulvio Orsitto. (forthcoming, 2011).
+Fulvio Orsitto.
+(2011).

 “‘Pestis illa fantasmatum’: Petrarca, il Secretum e Sant’Agostino, riflessioni preliminari su peste e immagine” (“‘Pestis illa fantasmatum’: Petrarch, the Secretum, and St. Augustine.
 Preliminary Reflections on Plague and Image”).
 Special issue of Italian Quarterly dedicated to Salvatore Camporeale.
 Eds.
-Francesco Ciabattoni and Susanna Barsella (forthcoming, 2011).
+Francesco Ciabattoni and Susanna Barsella (2011).

 “A Proposal for the Foreign Language Curriculum: Teaching Primo Levi in An Advanced Language Course. ” Approaches to Teaching the Writings of Primo Levi.
 Eds.
 Roberta Ricci and Nicholas Patruno.
-New York: Modern Languages Association (forthcoming, 2011).
+New York: Modern Languages Association (2011).